OSSOS/ossos.github.io/biases_faq.md

 The claim that clustering is present in the known set of large-orbit TNOs was based on combining the rare discoveries of distant TNOs from many different surveys.
 However, the sensitivity of those surveys is incompletely known.
 Also, the spread of distant TNO orbits that an extra planet would make was hard to distinguish from the Solar System as we know it, given the current surveys.

 1. **What is OSSOS?**
 A survey to hunt for trans-Neptunian objects and carefully measure the path they take around the Sun.
-OSSOS — the Outer Solar System Origins Survey — used the Canada-France-Hawaii Telescope to look at eight patches of sky throughout each year over 2013-2017.
+OSSOS -- the [Outer Solar System Origins Survey](http://www.ossos-survey.org) -- used the [Canada-France-Hawaii Telescope](http://www.cfht.hawaii.edu) to look at eight patches of sky throughout each year over 2013-2017.
 More than 800 TNOs were discovered by OSSOS, doubling the number of known TNOs with accurate orbits; most of them orbit relatively near Neptune.
 OSSOS was not designed to hunt for extra planets, nor for the large-orbit TNOs.
 However,we have found eight large-orbit TNOs among our 800+ discoveries.
 These eight are useful in testing for the existence of a planet.

 1. **Why is this set of eight discoveries special?**
 The eight OSSOS discoveries are all from a single, exquisitely calibrated survey, and there are roughly as many of them as in the previous combined set.
 They form an independent test of the idea that a massive planet at extreme distance from the Sun is shaping the outer solar system.